Data_Engineer

 A1 guarantees that engineered systems provide secure and reliable access to datasets at scale.

-I1 enable interoperability between heterogeneous systems and formats, reducing manual reconciliation.
+I1 and I2 enable interoperability between heterogeneous systems and formats, reducing manual reconciliation.

 R1.1 supports reproducibility of pipeline outputs, ensuring consistent results across environments.